Josh Bell Player Props: Marlins vs. Astros

-On Monday, Josh Bell (.541 slugging percentage in past 10 games, including three home runs) and the Miami Marlins play the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Josh Bell and his .658 slugging percentage over his past 10 games, take on starter Cristian Javier and the Houston Astros at LoanDepot park, Tuesday at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Yankees.
+He racked up two hits (going 2-for-4 with a home run and an RBI) in his last game against the Astros.

 Josh Bell Game Info & Props vs. the Astros